-Note: From 1 July 2010, an assessment of care arrangements that is determined by either Centrelink for FA purposes or Child Support for child support purposes will have effect for the other agency in relation to care periods that begin on or after this date.
+An assessment of care arrangements that is determined by either Centrelink for FA purposes or Child Support for child support purposes will have effect for the other agency in relation to care periods that begin on or after this date.
 This means where a care percentage has been determined by Child Support, that determination will be aligned for the purpose of FA and will be applied in determining the individual's care percentage for FTB purposes.
-Centrelink will only be able to make a new care determination if there has been a change in the care arrangements (126.96.36.199).
+Centrelink will only be able to make a new care determination if there has been a change in the care arrangements (184.108.40.206).

 Carers agree on pattern of care

 Where all carers agree on the actual pattern of care for the child, the agreed pattern of care is used to determine the care percentage.